The Big Tax Bill — Passed July 4, 2025

 State and local tax deduction (SALT)

 The state and local tax deduction, known as SALT, provides a federal deduction for state and local income taxes and property taxes.
 Currently, there is a $10,000 limit on the SALT deduction through 2025.
-This increases to $40,000 starting in 2025 and will increase by 1% each year to account for inflation.
-The deduction begins to phase out, or decrease, after $500,000 of income.
-Starting in 2028, the SALT cap would revert to $10,000.
-This is a small window to get the SALT benefits.
-Further, to use the SALT deduction, you have to itemize, which is increasingly less likely.
+For tax years 2025 through 2029, the state and local tax (SALT) deduction cap is raised to $40,000 per household, with this $40,000 limit phasing out for households with more than $500,000 in adjusted gross income (AGI).
+Beginning in 2026, the $40,000 cap increases 1% annually.
+In 2030, the cap returns to its current $10,000 level. to use the SALT deduction, you have to itemize, which is increasingly less likely.

 $1,000 per Child vs. a 529 Plan?

-You can receive $1,000 per child plus open a 529 Plan.
+You can receive $1,000 per child born between 2025 and 2028, plus open a 529 Plan.
 If so, you might find it best to take the $1,000 and make any additional contributions to a 529 for the child.
-Here’s why:
+For most families it doesn’t

 Details and Limitations:

-- While this plan and the 529 plan have tax advantages, this plan appears more favorable for long-term education.
+5. While this plan and the 529 plan have tax advantages, the 529 Plan appears more favorable for long-term education

 It Doesn’t Pay to Gamble